Chicken Soup With Homemade Semolina Pasta that We Called Melonbon Soup

 There you have it.
 History about this soup from the family.
 What I find interesting is that my grandmother was from south Italy (Bisceglie, Italy) and the origins of this soup was from Germany and north Italy and made it’s impact all the way down to south Italy.
 Just amazing!

 Update: I just had a wonderful email conversation with a guy named Vito from the Bensonhurst section of Brooklyn, NY who’s mother is from the same town in Italy my grandmother and grandfather are from!
 He said their family called this soup Molingband and eventually jokingly used to call it Marlon Brando soup.
-Vito is the first person outside of my family who has heard of this soup under the name of Malenbon or variations thereof.
+Vito is the first person outside of my family who has heard of this soup under the name of Malonbon or variations thereof.

-Another Update: I have now heard from a handful of people who know this soup by the name of “Malenbon soup” and all of them have family from the Bari, Italy area.
+Another Update: I have now heard from a handful of people who know this soup by the name of “Malonbon soup” and all of them have family from the Bari, Italy area.
 Seems this was a very local recipe.

 Chicken Soup with Semolina Pasta Recipe Photo Gallery